 What is the repayment threshold?

 This depends on when you started university.
 If you have Plan 2 student loans, then the threshold for making the minimum student loan repayments is an annual income of £27,295.
 You'll be on Plan 2 if you started university between 2012 and 2022.

 If you started uni in August 2023 or later, you'll be on the new Plan 5.
 This means you'll start repaying your student loan once you are earning at least £25,000.

 For more in-depth information, you can find out more about the different plans and payment thresholds on the gov.uk website.

 How much interest will be charged on my loan?

-As with most loans, a rate of interest is charged on the repayments.
-This interest is charged as soon as you take out your loan, even while studying, and is fixed at 3% above the Retail Price Index (RPI) for Plan 2.
+As with most loans, a rate of interest is charged on the money owed.
+This interest is charged as soon as you take out your loan, even while studying, and is usually fixed at 3% above the Retail Price Index (RPI) for Plan 2.
 As of September 2023, the interest rate on Plan 2 is capped at 7.3% until 30 November 2023.

 Will I ever pay off my loan?

 Until recently, the answer to this question was 'probably not'.
 Those who took out Plan 2 student loans will see their loans written off after 30 years, and the level at which repayments are set means that most will not have completely paid off their loans by that time.
 Government predictions suggest that only 27% of students who started university in 2022/23 with Plan 2 student loans will completely repay their loans.

 This has changed with the introduction of Plan 5 loans.
 Although the interest rates on these loans are lower than for Plan 2, repayments start from a lower income level and the loans are written off after 40 years, not 30.
 As a result, those government predictions suggest that 61% of students who started university in 2023/24 with Plan 5 loans will repay in full.